Tetragrammaton: Texts with similar theonyms

 The theonyms YHW and YHH are found in the Elephantine papyri of about 500 BCE.
 One ostracon with YH is thought to have lost the final letter of an original YHW.
 These texts are in Aramaic, not the language of the Hebrew Tetragrammaton (YHWH) and, unlike the Tetragrammaton, are of three letters, not four.
 However, because they were written by Jews, they are assumed to refer to the same deity and to be either an abbreviated form of the Tetragrammaton or the original name from which the name YHWH developed.

 Kristin De Troyer says that YHW or YHH, and also YH, are attested in the fifth and fourth-century BCE papyri from Elephantine and Wadi Daliyeh: "In both collections one can read the name of God as Yaho (or Yahu) and Ya".
 The name YH (Yah/Jah), the first syllable of "Yahweh", appears 50 times in the Old Testament, 26 times alone (Exodus 15:2; 17:16; and 24 times in the Psalms), 24 times in the expression "Hallelujah".

 According to De Troyer, the short names, instead of being ineffable like "Yahweh", seem to have been in spoken use not only as elements of personal names but also in reference to God: "The Samaritans thus seem to have pronounced the Name of God as Jaho or Ja."
 She cites Theodoret (c.
 393) as that the shorter names of God were pronounced by the Samaritans as "Iabe" and by the Jews as "Ia".
 She adds that the Bible also indicates that the short form "Yah" was spoken, as in the phrase "Halleluyah".

 The Patrologia Graeca texts of Theodoret differ slightly from what De Troyer says.
 In Quaestiones in Exodum 15 he says that Samaritans pronounced the name Ἰαβέ and Jews the name Άϊά.
 (The Greek term Άϊά is a transcription of the Exodus 3:14 phrase אֶהְיֶה (ehyeh), "I am".)
 In Haereticarum Fabularum Compendium 5.3, he uses the spelling Ἰαβαί.

 Magical papyri

+Ιεωα in Col. 15 line 10 (PGM VII 531).

 Among the Jews in the Second Temple Period magical amulets became very popular.
 Representations of the Tetragrammaton name or combinations inspired by it in languages such as Greek and Coptic, giving some indication of its pronunciation, occur as names of powerful agents in Jewish magical papyri found in Egypt.
 Iαβε Iave and Iαβα Yaba occurs frequently, "apparently the Samaritan enunciation of the tetragrammaton YHWH (Yahweh)".

 The most commonly invoked god is Ιαω (Iaō), another vocalization of the tetragrammaton YHWH.
 There is a single instance of the heptagram ιαωουηε (iaōouēe).

 Yāwē is found in an Ethiopian Christian list of magical names of Jesus, purporting to have been taught by him to his disciples.